bigkorupto/mammad-kabiri-uniqa/README.md

 Four month later (on January 20th, 2021):

-"I am in the home office!
+"I am working from home!
 I have got no mail!
 What registered postal letter are you talking about?"

 writes back Wolfgang Küchl - the head of the personnel department.